seto77/ReciPro/README.md

 * Access https://github.com/seto77/ReciPro/releases/latest, download *ReciProSetup.msi*, and execute it.

 ## Main features
-* ReciPro provides crystallographic calculations.
+* Provides crystallographic calculations.
   * 530 (Hall symbol) space groups.
   * General conditions (or extinction rules), Wyckoff positions, multiplicities.
   * Geometrical calculation of periodicity and/or angle between planes and/or axes.
   * Generation of equivalent atomic positions.

-* ReciPro includes atomic properties.
+* Includes atomic properties.
   * Characteristic X-ray wavelength/energy.
   * Atomic scattering factor for X-ray, electron and neutron.

-* Simulation of diffraction patterns
+* Simulates diffraction patterns.
   * X-ray, electron, and neutron sources are available for incident beams.
   * Kinematic simulations for the all sources.
   * Dynamic simulations for electron diffraction based on the Bethe method.